 The ISC is a dedicated space for Indigenous students where they can meet new friends and build community among their peers, professors and elders in a warm and welcoming environment.
 On the Vancouver campus, close to 1,200 Indigenous students come from communities across B.C., Canada and around the world.

-For Sabrina, she says she always finds herself welcomed at the ISC with open arms.
+For Ms. Moshenko, she says she always finds herself welcomed at the ISC with open arms.
 “Having a place where I know I have this community waiting for me has been really helpful during this transitional period.”

 For the First Nations House of Learning and the Centre for Student Involvement and Careers, this is the motivation to continue collaborating and improving the student experience.